MMehdiMousavi/SuperCaustics/README.md

 <p align="center">
   <img src="Assets/Showcase.png" alt="drawing" width="600"/>
 </p>
-<p align="center"> Image, Ground Truth, Prediction
+<p align="center"> Image from WIP.
+Code and Application will be released soon.

 This repo is a work in progress.